Duslerke/datamunge/README.md

    ```sh
     python3 -m venv venv
    ```
-3. After the virtual environment is created, it needs to be **activated**.
+4. After the virtual environment is created, it needs to be **activated**.

    _This step needs to be every time you want to use this project and run its code because the environment automatically `deactivate`'s once your terminal window is closed._

    **To active** the environment:
-   - Linux / MacOS: Run:
+   - On Linux run:
     ```sh
         source venv/bin/activate
     ```
     - Windows: Run:
     `./venv/Scripts/activate.bat` or `./venv/Scripts/activate.ps1` _(whichever works)_.
-4. _(Optional)_ If all was successful, your terminal's session should be within the Python's virtual environment.
+5. _(Optional)_ If all was successful, your terminal's session should be within the Python's virtual environment.
    You can verify that by running `echo $VIRTUAL_ENV` on Linux, or `echo %VIRTUAL_ENV%` on Windows.
    The output directory path should point to `venv`.
 Trimmed example: `.../datamunge/venv`.

    Additionally, if your virtual environment has been freshly created, it will only have 1 _(pip)_ package installed within it, run `pip list` to see the packages installed inside the virtual environment.
-5. Lastly, once within the virtual environment, install all of the packages the project needs by running:
+6. Lastly, once within the virtual environment, install all of the packages the project needs by running:
    ```sh
     pip install -r requirements.txt
    ```
    _(If you run `pip list` again, you will notice that the list of installed packages within the environmnent has grown.)_
-6. _(Conditional)_ **Refer to this if you have already done the virtual environment setup in the past**, and installed the packages it needs.
+7. _(Conditional)_ **Refer to this if you have already done the virtual environment setup in the past**, and installed the packages it needs.

    It's possible that since your last setup the project has introduced new packages that you don't have installed **yet**.